 StackAid is a simple way to donate to all the open source software projects you depend on.
-By subscribing to StackAid, we'll distribute your subscription fee among your projects' direct and indirect dependencies based on your project configuration (eg:
+By subscribing to StackAid, we'll distribute your subscription fee among your projects' direct and indirect dependencies.

 See for yourself.
 Copy and paste your

 package.json or edit the one below to get a breakdown of how your dependencies would be funded.